 Above the Law

-During his seven years at eBay, Geoff Brigham developed relationships with outside counsel who are well-versed in legal issues facing web-based organizations, many of whom now work with Wikimedia.
-And he taps into AdvanceLaw, a coalition that connects GCs with vetted attorneys who do quality work.
+"While at eBay, Geoff Brigham developed relationships with outside counsel who are well-versed in legal issues facing web-based organizations, many of whom now work with Wikimedia.
+And he taps into AdvanceLaw, a coalition connecting GCs with vetted attorneys who do quality work."

 To contact us, feel free to email email@example.com.